Spinach Swiss Quiche

 - 6 tablespoons fat-free sour cream

-- On a lightly floured surface, unroll pastry.
+- On a lightly floured surface, unroll dough.
 Transfer to a 9-in. pie plate.
-Trim pastry to 1/2 in. beyond edge of plate; flute edges.
-Line unpricked pastry with a double thickness of heavy-duty foil.
+Trim crust to 1/2 in. beyond edge of plate; flute edges.
+Line unpricked crust with a double thickness of heavy-duty foil.

 - Bake at 450° for 8 minutes.
 Remove foil; bake 5 minutes longer.
 Cool on a wire rack.
 Reduce heat to 350°.

 - In a small skillet, cook the bacon, onion and red pepper until vegetables are tender; drain.
 Stir in spinach.
 Spoon spinach mixture into pastry.

 - In a small bowl, combine the egg substitute, cottage cheese, Swiss cheese and seasonings; pour over spinach mixture.

 - Bake for 35-40 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.

 Nutrition Facts1 piece: 278 calories, 12g fat (5g saturated fat), 22mg cholesterol, 659mg sodium, 26g carbohydrate (5g sugars, 2g fiber), 17g protein.
 Diabetic Exchanges: 2 lean meat, 2 fat, 1-1/2 starch.